 - Lockheed Martin

 When spouses register with the Military Spouse Employment Partnership online, they have access to the program’s Career Portal.
 This system gives a spouse the opportunity to build an online resume and apply to jobs directly through the portal.
-A search feature allows spouses to search all available job opportunities in their area and refine the search by job type, company and industry.
+A search feature allows spouses to search all available job opportunities in their area and refine the search by job type, company, and industry.
 Searches may be saved so that spouses are notified immediately of potential job opportunities in their areas or from favorite companies.
 In addition to applying for available jobs, individuals may send their resume directly to corporate partners to be considered for future job openings.
 Resume and cover letter templates are available to help spouses as they apply to jobs through the Career Portal and through other sources.

 Through the MSEP, military spouses also have access to career counseling and advice.
 The “Ask an Expert” feature in the Career Portal allows spouses to ask their pressing questions related to finding a job and have it answered by some of the program’s career experts.
 Questions may range from what to wear to an interview to questions about how to get ahead in your current workplace.
 Articles on the website also provide spouses with valuable career advice.

 The Military Spouse Employment Partnership also works with Military OneSource and CareerOneStop to offer career assessments to help spouses find their ideal career.
-Special Spouse Career Center consultants help military spouses use the results of those career assessments and other information to develop education and career plans, find financial aid and any determine ways to gain any other necessary skills or certifications.
+Special Spouse Career Center consultants help military spouses use the results of those career assessments and other information to develop education and career plans, find financial aid, and determine ways to gain any other necessary skills or certifications.